Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \subsubsection{Local field polynomials}

-\emph{Formal local field polynomials} are formal polynomials in the symbols $\psi,\bar\psi,\nabla\psi,\nabla\bar\psi,\nabla^2\psi,...$ (without spatial index).
-The \emph{dimension} of a formal local field monomial is given by $(d-2)/2$ times the number of factors of $\psi$ or $\bar\psi$ plus the number of discrete derivatives $\nabla$ in its representation.
-Concretely, we consider the following space of formal local field polynomials.
+By \emph{formal local field polynomials} we refer to formal polynomials in the symbols $\psi,\bar\psi,\nabla\psi,\nabla\bar\psi,\Delta\psi,\Delta\bar\psi,\nabla^2\psi,\dots$ (without spatial index).
+The \emph{dimension} of a formal local field monomial is given by $(d-2)/2$ times the number of factors of $\psi$ or $\bar\psi$ plus the number of discrete derivatives $\nabla$ in its representation, where $\Delta$ is treated as two discrete derivatives.
+The classification of local monomials according to dimension is known as power counting in the renormalisation group literature.
+Relevant monomials are those with dimension strictly greater than $d$, marginal ones those with dimension equal to $d$, and irrelevant those with dimension strictly less than $d$.
+Concretely, we consider the following space of formal local field polynomials, consisting of the relevant and marginal monomials consistent with symmetry constraints.